jstrieb/groupme-archiver/README.md

 ## Quick Start

-1. Download the appropriate version for your computer below
+1. Download the appropriate version for your computer from the links below or the [releases page](https://github.com/jstrieb/GroupMe-Archiver/releases)
-2. Run the GroupMe Archiver
+2. Run the program
-3. Use the `Help > Get GroupMe acecss token` menu button
+3. Click the `Help > Get GroupMe acecss token` menu button from the menu bar at the top of the window
 4. Log into GroupMe at the link that will open in the browser
-5. Copy the API key found after the `=` in the URL it redirects to -- ignore that it says `Not Found`
+5. After you are redirected from the login screen, copy the API key found after the `=` in the URL.
+Ignore that it says `Not Found`.
+The API key may be called an "access token" or something similar, but each term refers to the same thing.
 6. Paste the API key into the appropriate text box in the program
 7. Click a group you want to archive and configure how to download it
+8. Configure the number of threads to use.
+Generally, it is best to use between 4 and 8 for maximum efficiency, depending on your computer.
-8. Press `Begin Archiving` in the bottom right corner
+9. Press `Begin Archiving` in the bottom right corner and enjoy

 ## Download